 God did not give us a spirit of fear or bondage.
 Faith is the antidote to a spirit of slavish cowardice and timidity, the opposite of boldness from the Holy Spirit.

-Martin Collins, acknowledging that we live in an evil world, cautioned us not to fall into doubt and despair, losing our faith.
-We dare not equate "can-do" enthusiasm with genuine faith, as Peter did as he attempted to walk on the water.
-Human fa. . .
+We dare not equate can-do enthusiasm with genuine faith, as Peter did as he attempted to walk on water.
+Human faith or zeal is not godly, saving faith.

 John Ritenbaugh asserts that physically emancipating people from slavery does not automatically unshackle their hearts or minds or preparing them for productive responsibility in a free society.
 Likewise, our emancipation from sin does not automatically re. . .